hashicorp/consul/plugin/secondary/README.md

 secondary [zones...] {
     transfer from ADDRESS
     transfer to ADDRESS
-    upstream [ADDRESS...]
+    upstream
 }
 ~~~

 * `transfer from` specifies from which address to fetch the zone.
 It can be specified multiple times;
     if one does not work, another will be tried.
 * `transfer to` can be enabled to allow this secondary zone to be transferred again.
-* `upstream` defines upstream resolvers to be used resolve external names found (think CNAMEs)
+* `upstream` resolve external names found (think CNAMEs) pointing to external names.
+This is only
-  pointing to external names.
-This is only really useful when CoreDNS is configured as a proxy, for
-  normal authoritative serving you don't need *or* want to use this. **ADDRESS** can be an IP
+  really useful when CoreDNS is configured as a proxy; for normal authoritative serving you don't
-  address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
-  If no **ADDRESS** is given, CoreDNS will resolve CNAMEs against itself.
+  need *or* want to use this.
+CoreDNS will resolve CNAMEs against itself.

 When a zone is due to be refreshed (Refresh timer fires) a random jitter of 5 seconds is
 applied, before fetching.
 In the case of retry this will be 2 seconds.
 If there are any errors